Joseph Conrad (1857-1924)

 Kaplan, Carola M. "Colonizers, Cannibals, and the Horror of Good Intentions in Joseph Conrad's Heart of Darkness."
 Kaplan contends that throughout Heart of Darkness, Marlow maintains a belief in the binary opposition of such concepts as civilization and savagery, the Self and Other, distinctions that justify colonialism.
 But all Marlow's binary oppositions fail in the course of his tale.
 Studies in Short Fiction 34, 3 (Summer 1997) pp 323-33 [sub ser, bookrags].

 Krishnan, Sanjay.
 "Seeing the Animal: Colonial Space and Movement in Joseph Conrad's Lord Jim."
-Novel: A Forum on Fiction 37, 3 [first page, blurred, jstor].
+Novel: A Forum on Fiction 37, 3 [preview or purchase, jstor].

 Lackey, Michael.
 "Moral Conditions for Genocide in Joseph Conrad's Heart of Darkness."
 Lackey argues that, although scholars seem to agree that morality is a legitimate matter of concern in the interpretation of Conrad's novels, he has concluded that "moral interpretation of Conrad's texts is problematic at best and completely misguided at worst."
 College Literature Winter 2005 [first half only].